-- /opt/cloudera/security/jks/cmhost-keystore.jks is an example path to the keystore where you store the keystore file and where the Cloudera Manager Server host can access it. - -keypass must be set to the same password as -storepass to allow Cloudera Manager to access the keystore.
-This is because Cloudera Manager assumes that the same password is used to access the key and the keystore, and therefore, accepts only one password. - 2.
+- /opt/cloudera/security/jks/cmhost-keystore.jks is an example path to the keystore where you store the keystore file and where the Cloudera Manager Server host can access it. - Set -keypass to the same value as -storepass.
+Cloudera Manager assumes that the same password is used to access both the key and the keystore, and therefore, does not support separate values for -keypass and -storepass. - 2.
 Generate a certificate signing request for the host (in this example, cmhost).